autonomys/subspace-docs/docs/protocol/substrate-cli.md

   There are two packages that are typically already installed, but might be missing on your machine.

   If you see this error:
-  > error while loading shared libraries: libOpenCL.so.1: cannot open shared object file: No such file or directory

-  Make sure to install `ocl-icd-libopencl1` library with `sudo apt-get install ocl-icd-libopencl1`.

-  If you see this error:
   > error while loading shared libraries: libgomp.so.1: cannot open shared object file: No such file or directory

   Make sure to install `libgomp1` library with `sudo apt-get install libgomp1`.

-  ### OpenCL support
-  Please read following documentation to make sure OpenCL support is enabled and working properly: <https://docs.rs/sloth256-189/latest/sloth256_189/opencl/index.html>

-  OpenCL support is used for GPU acceleration (AMD, Intel, Nvidia) of initial plotting.
-  GPU is not required generally for farmer to work and is not used at all after initial plotting.

   ---
   1. Open your favorite terminal, and change to the Downloads directory using `cd Downloads`